Porthcawl-Insurance/www/content/culture.md

 * Sharing ownership in the company is how we ensure that individuals are oriented towards the long-term and bound together in this common project
 * This ownership must be real and substantive; not just the cherry on top of a compensation package
 * Owners clean up the office, live the culture, and care for the long-term interests of the company
-* We don't exploit interns, part-time workers, or consultants to fill full-time roles
+* We don't exploit interns, part-time workers, or consultants to avoid hiring for full-time roles

 #### Democratic people management
 * Every company requires oversight and authority to function, but most companies invest single individuals, managers, with that responsibility and organize their companies around them
 * We see this practice as producing dehumanizing, fragile, and wasteful hierarchies
-* So we don't employe anyone whose sole responsibility is to hire, fire, plan for, supervise, surveil, evaluate, coach, optimize, or correct others
+* So we don't employe anyone whose sole responsibility is to hire, fire, plan for, advocate for, supervise, surveil, evaluate, coach, optimize, or correct others
 * Our mechanism for this oversight and authority is not the judgment of individual managers but a temporary democratic, deliberative body convened for a single purpose and then dissolved
 * An temporary, democratic body is empowering and antifragile

 #### Equality in the day-to-day
 * Everyone sits on the same model of chair at the same model of desk
-* Everyone has equal access to resources, tools, training, or benefits
+* Everyone has equal access to resources, tools, and training.
+Everyone has benefits.
 * We don't use resources, tools, training, or benefits to create a caste system; either everybody flies first class or nobody flies first class

-#### Standardized Compensation Buckets
+#### Standardized Salary Buckets
 * Most companies devote an enormous amount of resources to determining who should get paid what
-* At CyberFortress, salaries are not tied to a specific role or type of work; we have standardized compensation buckets made up of salary and immediately vested equity
+* At CyberFortress, salaries are not tied to a specific role or type of work; we have standardized salary buckets
 * Ratio of the salary of the highest paid person to the lowest paid person is fixed at 6:1
 * We don't have a standardized raise schedule - great work is rewarded by leveling up to a higher salary which is determined by a panel